schnecki/easy-logger/README.md

       # At the end of your program, flush the buffers:
       finalizeAllLoggers

-You can also include the logs of the libraries that you use and which use the @easy-logger@ package for logging.
+You can also include the logs of the libraries that you use and which use the `easy-logger` package for logging.
 If the library maintainer is nice, (s)he allows you to turn on/off logging for that library only.
 See the Library section below how to do it.
 To turn logging for all packages (that use easy-logger) on, do this: